d3d1rty/csci3200_ass3/README.md

 ##Credits
 In this particular project, I've used the Xerces library provided by Apache.
 Refer to that project website for license information.

 Big thanks to Dr. Nicholson for all guidance and assistance provided throughout the project.
-In addition to the personal assistance he provided in getting my environment set up correctly, his instructional videos for building a SAX parser were immensely helpful
+In addition to the personal assistance he provided in getting my environment set up correctly, his instructional videos for building a SAX parser were immensely helpful.

 ##Questions/Comments/Concerns
 If you have any questions regarding this project, send me a message and I'd be more than happy to explain my code.